geonmo/ipvlan_container_manager/README.md

 ## Overview

-HA Container Manager is a Rust web application that generates all the configuration files needed to run Podman containers in an Active/Passive HA cluster:
+HA Container Manager is a Rust web application that generates all the configuration files needed to run Podman containers in a Primary/Secondary HA cluster:

 ```
 [Node 1] DRBD Primary ← Promoted → Quadlet Container (IPVLAN)
                   ↕ DRBD Sync
 [Node 2] DRBD Secondary ← Standby
+[Node 3] DRBD Secondary ← Standby
 ```

 Sequential configuration steps, each accessible from the navigation bar: